 Please complete the 'Nuc Order Form' at the bottom of this page.

-Pickup Date/Time/Location: Nucs will be ready for pick-up each Wednesday morning at 9am during the months April, May, and June.
+Pickup Date/Time/Location: Nucs will be ready for pick-up each Wednesday morning at 9am during the months of April and May.
 They are released on a first order/first pickup basis.
 Our CA address is: 80 Geraldson Road, Newcastle, CA 95658, please follow the signs back to the office.

-Transport: Nucs are packaged with 5 frames of bees and resources in a temporary cardboard/plastic nuc box for transport.
-When you pick them up they will be robust and ready to go into your equipment that same day.
+Transport: Nucs are packaged with 5 frames of bees and resources in a temporary plastic nuc box for transport.
+When you pick them up they will be robust and ready to transfer into your equipment that same day.
 We will plug the entrance of the nuc to reduce bees escaping during transport, however this does NOT guarantee bees won't escape during transport.
 I always have a few random bees flying around inside my pickup, but for most people this is their worst nightmare, so we recommend hauling nucs in the bed of pickup using ratchet scrap tie downs.
-If you don't have access to a truck you can place the nuc in your vehicle, however we recommend using a bungee strap around the nuc box to hold the cover on tight and further minimize the possibility of bees escaping.
+If you don't have access to a truck you can place the nuc in your vehicle, however we recommend using a bungee strap or other securement method to prevent the nuc from tipping over during the drive.

 What you provide: